x000000/mesh2motion-app/README.md

     npm run build

+## Running in Docker
+For a quick start, ensure that both the Dockerfile and docker-compose.yaml are in your current directory.
+Then, simply execute the following command, and Mesh2Motion will be up and running in moments!
+This assumes you have Docker and Docker Compose already installed.

+    docker-compose up -d

+To try it out, visit http://localhost:3000, assuming you have Docker installed locally.

 ## Animator Guide
 Are you an animator who wants to help build out animations for this tool?
 This is by far my weakest skill, which is why I have been avoiding it.
 In the **static > blender** folder, you can see all the source Blender files where I have been working.
 There are a couple of model files where I just have the model, and other files that actually contain the animations.
 These are the files we can build animations into.